-The establishment's LPA completed a risk assessment of the premises during June 2023 and all recommendations made by the LPA have been addressed.
+The establishment's LPA completed a risk assessment of the premises during March 2025 and all recommendations made by the LPA had been addressed.

-An authorised operator confirmed that laser and IPL procedures are carried out following medical treatment protocols.
+Ms Svarcova confirmed that laser and IPL procedures are carried out following medical treatment protocols.
 The medical treatment protocols had been produced by a named registered medical practitioner.
-It was demonstrated that the protocols contained the relevant information about the treatments being provided and are due to expire during May 2025.
+It was demonstrated that the protocols contained the relevant information about the treatments being provided and are due to expire during August 2025.
 It was established that systems are in place to review the medical treatment protocols when due.

-Mrs O'Kane, as the laser protection supervisor (LPS) and authorised operator has overall responsibility for safety during laser and IPL treatments and a list of authorised operators is maintained.
-Authorised operators had signed to state that they had read and understood the local rules and medical treatment protocols.
+Ms Svarcova, as the laser protection supervisor (LPS) and authorised operator has overall responsibility for safety during laser and IPL treatments and a list of authorised operators is maintained.
+Ms Svarcova had signed to state that she had read and understood the local rules and medical treatment protocols.

-When the laser and IPL equipment is in use, the safety of all persons in the controlled area is the responsibility of the LPS.
+When the laser/IPL equipment is in use, the safety of all persons in the controlled area is the responsibility of the LPS.